 Soluble fiber (hydrophilic mucilloid) blocks the absorption of digestive fluids.
-Blocked fluids, including astringent bile and omnivorous enzymes, slip down into the large intestine, and wreak havoc there.
+Blocked fluids, including astringent bile and omnivorous enzymes, slip down into the large intestine and wreak havoc there.
 To cleanse itself of irritants and impacted stools, the large intestine responds with profuse diarrhea.
 When the diarrhea is over, the colon's examination shows no visible damage.
 Back on fiber, and the cycle starts again.

-In the overall scheme of things, soluble fiber is by far more damaging then insoluble, except in the cases of (a) inflammatory bowel disease (caused primarily by soluble fiber), and (b) obstruction in young children and older adults.
+In the overall scheme of things, soluble fiber is by far more damaging than insoluble, except in the cases of (a) inflammatory bowel disease (caused primarily by soluble fiber) and (b) obstruction in young children and older adults.
 In the case of IBD — because inflammation prevents water absorption and narrows the passageway; in young children — because their internal organs as so tiny and so easy to obstruct; and in older adults — because of slow and inefficient peristalsis, often made worse by the indiscriminate use of systemic drugs, which may affect peristalsis even more.

-If anything, the absence of fats will cause more damage to your entire digestive tract, health, and cause severe constipation (i.e. a primary symptom of IBS), because dietary fats are essential for regularity.
+If anything, the absence of fats will cause more damage to your entire digestive tract, health, and cause severe constipation (i.e., a primary symptom of IBS), because dietary fats are essential for regularity.
 You can read more about the role of fats in constipation here.